 Workforce Development Training Fund: Cash grants for workforce training expenses are available to businesses that create at least 5 new jobs with wages of at least $12 an hour.
 The value of the training fund incentive is up to $3,000 per job.

-Infrastructure Improvement Grants: Grants of up to $350,000 are available to help communities expand their infrastructure capacity.
+Infrastructure Improvement Grants: Grants of up to $350,000 are available to help communities expand infrastructure capacity.

-Large Business Property Tax Cap: Businesses that invest at least $1 billion in capital improvements are eligible to receive property tax exemption on all property valued in excess of $400 million.
+Large Business Property Tax Cap: Businesses that invest at least $1 billion in capital improvements are eligible to receive property tax exemptions on all property valued in excess of $400 million.

 $100,000 Personal Property Tax Exemption: Businesses are allowed an exemption on the first $100,000 of “personal property,” such as equipment and furnishings.